 The video distance courses provide "real-time" instruction.
-Using technology, you can see and hear your instructor at all times though you are located in different geographic locations.
+Using technology, you can see and hear your instructor at all times, even though you are located in different geographic locations.
 You can ask questions and your instructor can provide immediate feedback.
-The majority of these courses require fundamental skills such as e-mailing and discussion boards.
-If registering for one of these courses, students must attend a distance learning orientation session.
+Most of these courses require fundamental skills such as e-mailing and posting on discussion boards.
+If registering for one of these courses, students must complete a Blackboard orientation session.

-3. Web Conferencing Courses
+3. Hybrid Courses